cccaballero/manolo_bot/README.md

 #### Enable group assistant

 `ENABLE_GROUP_ASSISTANT`: Enable group assistant for group chats (True, False).
-The bot will answer to group chats with a question mark.
-Default is False.
+The bot will respond to group chats with a question mark.
+The default value is False.

 #### Enable rate limiting